jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 #add[You could suggest addition], #delete[or deletion.]
 #MRT[Ruben makes margin note]
-We can refer to acronyms like: @oidc.
-It was long before, but now short @oidc.
 #IRT[Ruben makes inline note]
 // #todo[why start anew and not use Shape Trees?]